-In the 2020 Medicare OPPS rule, CMS proposed certain Price Transparency rules as required by the June 24, 2019 Presidential Executive Order related to Improving Price and Quality Transparency in American Healthcare to Put Patients First.
-As a result, CMS is proposing (1) hospitals make public their standard changes (both gross charges and payer-specific negotiated charges) for all items and services online in a machine-readable format, and; (2) requirements for hospitals to make public standard charge data for a limited set of "shoppable services" the hospital provides in a form and manner that is more consumer friendly.
+In the 2020 Medicare OPPS proposed rule, CMS indicated its intent to implement certain Price Transparency rules as required by the June 24, 2019 Presidential Executive Order related to Improving Price and Quality Transparency in American Healthcare to Put Patients First.
+CMS proposed that (1) hospitals make public their standard changes (both gross charges and payer-specific negotiated charges) for all items and services online in a machine-readable format, and; (2) requirements for hospitals to make public standard charge data for a limited set of "shoppable services" the hospital provides in a form and manner that is more consumer friendly.
+In the 2020 OPPS final rule, CMS indicated that it had received numerous comments on its proposed requirements, and that it intends to summarize and respond to public comments on the proposed policies in a forthcoming final rule.